OpiumProtocol/swaprate-api/src/SOCKET.md

 - - - - `type` is an ENUM [`FIXED`, `FLOATING`] of type user wanted to pay
 - - - - `rate` is rate user wanted to pay, in range from `0..1`
 - - - - `description` is description for UI
-- - - - `accInterest` is accumulated interest rate of Floating type
 - - - `receive` is an object which shows what user wanted to receive
 - - - - `type` is an ENUM [`FIXED`, `FLOATING`] of type user wanted to receive
 - - - - `rate` is rate user wanted to receive, in range from `0..1`
 - - - - `description` is description for UI
-- - - - `accInterest` is accumulated interest rate of Floating type
 - - - `nominal` is nominal user wanted to cover
 - - - `maturity` is maturity UNIX timestamp in seconds